jamasoftware-ps/py-jama-rest-client/README.md

 - ~~GET abstract items by document key~~(Deprecated)
 - `GET` abstract items(second method added to support all parameter options.
 Previous method left to preserve backwards compatibility)
+- `GET` a specific abstract item by ID
+- `GET` all versions of an abtract item
+- `GET` the numbered version of an abstract item
+- `GET` an abstract item at a specified version

 ##### Attachments
 - `PUT` attachment file, uploads content to an attachment object by attachmentID